University of Hawaii

 The multidisciplinary building also includes the Pacific Biosciences Research Center, which operates the state’s only transmission electron microscope.
 The Center focuses on interdisciplinary biological science research focused on marine science, neurobiology, ecology, evolutionary and developmental biology, conservation and sustainability science specific to Hawaii and the Pacific Islands.

-Created to inspire learning and create a modern space for students to experience and discover life sciences, the building includes more than a dozen research labs and half dozen teaching labs, including an aquaria lab suite.
+Created to inspire learning and create a modern space for students to experience and discover life sciences, the building includes 21 research and teaching labs, including an aquaria lab suite.
+The teaching labs are design to maximize flexibility and can be used for any life science course of biology, microbiology, biotechnology or environmental science.

-The new facility will replace two aging buildings on campus, one of which sat in irreparable condition for a decade after a ceiling collapse.
+The new facility replaces two aging buildings on campus, one of which sat in irreparable condition for a decade after a ceiling collapse.

 Location